serihiro/simple_map_reduce/README.md

 ```

 ## Motivation of this project
-- I would like to lean the theory of distributed systems, big data processing, and MapReduce.
+I would have liked to lean the theory of distributed systems, big data processing, and MapReduce algorhythm.
-- From my experiences, I believe that an implementation of them is best way to learn them.
+In my experiences, I believed that an implementation of them is the best way to learn them.
-- So I decide to create an experimental implementation, and keep adding new features in order to get an practical experiences of theories which I would learn.
+So I decided to create an experimental implementation, and keep adding new features in order to get an practical experiences of the theories.

 ## Development